aptech/docs/docs/CR-recode.rst

           63,
           29 };

-    //Create 4 column vectors with a 1 where the statement
+    // Create 4 column vectors with a 1 where the statement
-    //evaluates as 'true'
+    // evaluates as 'true'
     e1 = (20 .lt x) .and (x .le 30);
     e2 = (30 .lt x) .and (x .le 40);
     e3 = (40 .lt x) .and (x .le 50);
     e4 = (50 .lt x) .and (x .le 60);

-    //Horizontally concatenate the column vectors into a 5x4
+    // Horizontally concatenate the column vectors into a 5x4
-    //matrix
+    // matrix
     e = e1~e2~e3~e4;

     v = { 1.2,